 Kanna’s pulse traveled to that place.
 As her blood swelled in, she felt a fullness and an emptiness at the same time in the same spot.
 She stared down at Goda with astonishment, but Goda said nothing.
 The giant’s claws had dug into Kanna’s skin.
 The giant was grasping Kanna’s thighs to pull herself up, and then she threw an arm around Kanna in a rough half-embrace, and their chests collided so violently that Kanna lost her breath.

 That violence flowed into a kiss.
-Goda’s teeth scraped the outside of Kanna’s mouth.
-Kanna cried out, but it was muffled, and she moved against Goda entirely on instinct, and Goda met her movements.
+Kanna cried out, but it was muffled, and she moved against Goda entirely on instinct, and Goda met this motion seamlessly.
 The rhythm was as brutal as the kiss, but it had a flow to it as well, like a stream filled with gushing, pulsing rapids.

-Something in Kanna felt on the verge of spilling over—a familiar sensation, but not one she had ever experienced with anyone besides herself—and it made her face grow hot with frustration and embarrassment.
-Still, it had reached a plateau, and it moved no further.
+Then, something in Kanna almost spilled over the edge.
+It was a familiar sensation, but not one she had ever experienced with anyone besides herself—and it made her face grow hot with frustration and embarrassment.
 She was teetering over an abyss, but death wouldn’t quite take her, because she needed to feel Goda directly, even though the energy shooting through her limbs was making it hard for her to concentrate enough to undo Goda’s belt.

-A single throb exploded in her, harder than she had felt before.
-Kanna tensed up.
-She gasped.
+Goda bucked her hips one last time.
+A single throb cracked in Kanna, harder than she had felt before.
+She tensed up.
+She gasped in anticipation.

 Kanna’s eyes widened.
-Her face burned harder; it felt like a jarring contrast against the cold air of the night.
-She found at first that she couldn’t speak.
+Her face burned harder; it felt like a jarring contrast against the cold night.

 “It will drain you of your aggression.
-You’ll turn calm and complacent, and you won’t have the force of will to fight me all the way up the tower in the morning.”
+You’ll turn calm and complacent, and you won’t have the force of will to fight me all the way up the tower in the morning.
+So do yourself a favor: Don’t waste it on me.”

-“I—I wasn’t going to do that!”
-Kanna sputtered, even though it was a total lie and she knew well enough to sense that she hadn’t been far from that place.
-Even still, she furrowed her brow in anger.
+“I—I wasn’t going to waste anything!”
+Kanna sputtered, even though it was a total lie and she knew well enough that she hadn’t been far from the edge of that place—the place where she had wasted her energy many times before.
 “And so what if I was, anyway?
-What is the point of doing all this if it’s not—if it’s not to….”
+After all of that, what did you expect to happen?
+There’s only so much I can hold back before I….”
 Kanna stopped because she could not bring herself to speak as plainly as Goda had about it, because it was easier to act in the moment and then pretend that there were no words for what they were doing together.

-Kanna had been acting without thinking, like some ignorant savage who had no language, and she had been going along with the wordless sensations in the air, making herself drunk with desire.
-It made her feel shame, but when she looked upon Goda’s blank face, the shame quickly fell away, and instead she was furious.
+Kanna had been acting without thinking, going along with the motions of her desire, like some ignorant savage who had no language.
+It made her ashamed, but when she looked upon Goda’s blank face, the shame quickly fell away, and instead she was furious.

-“We can’t all be such high-level masochists, Goda!” she yelled.
+“We can’t all be such masochists, Goda!” she yelled.
 She reached down between their joined hips and squeezed Goda tightly, harshly.
-It made Goda wince with what looked like pain, and this satisfied Kanna a little, because she herself was in pain as well; she herself had swollen up beyond the confines of her shell and could not crack it open.
+It made the giant wince with what looked like pain, and this satisfied Kanna a little, because she herself was in pain as well; she herself had swollen up beyond the confines of her shell and could not crack it open.

 Kanna lifted her bound hands and pressed them hard against her own face.
 She started to cry.
 Her tears burst out as a violent spurt.
 She let out a loud groan of anger that echoed through the forest.

 “Why is it always like this between us?”
 Kanna cried.
 “Why do I always feel like I’m on the verge of something, on the edge, like I’m about to be born into something new, but I can’t break my way out?
-I pound and claw against the walls of that womb, but I can never be born, because somehow I’m inside my own belly, trying to give birth to myself, and I can’t break my own self open and be free of all of this!
-That’s the paradox, isn’t it?
+I pound and claw against the walls of that womb, but I can never be born, like I’m inside my own belly, trying to give birth to myself!
 Why can’t you just be inside of me instead, Goda?
 Why can’t you just break me open with your thrusting, then?
-Why do you tantalize me with these tastes of death, but you won’t just kill me?”
+Why do you tantalize me with these tastes of death, but you won’t just kill me already?”

 She was screaming.
 She had jammed the heel of her palms into her eyes and her fingernails were scraping her hairline, pulling on the little wisps that were growing there.

 Goda took her by the wrists and wrenched her hands away.
 Kanna’s breath hitched.
-She stared at Goda with tightened lips, with tears the flowed fatly down her face.
+She stared at Goda with tightened lips, with tears that flowed thickly down her face.

 Kanna swallowed a shaky, irritated breath.
-“You make what we have together sound so simple.”
+“You make what we have together sound so simple to dismiss.”

 “It is.
 It could be.
 Why are you adding so much to it?”